andmoredev/andmoredev/content/blog/log-buffering.md

 ### What is log buffering?
 This is what the Lambda Powertools documentation says:

-Log buffering enables you to buffer logs for a specific request or invocation.
-Enable log buffering by passing **logBufferOptions **when initializing a Logger instance.
+> Log buffering enables you to buffer logs for a specific request or invocation.
+Enable log buffering by passing **logBufferOptions** when initializing a Logger instance.
 You can buffer logs at the **WARNING**, **INFO**,  **DEBUG**, or **TRACE** level, and flush them automatically on error or manually as needed.

 The three main terms from that explanation are *buffering, level, *and *flush. *Let’s explain each of these in the context of log buffering.

 * **Buffering** - this means that the Lambda function will hold the logs in memory without sending them to CloudWatch unless it is necessary.
 * **Level** - The log level at which you want to start buffering the logs.
+You can choose which level to start buffering at.
+For example, if you configure the log buffer to do it at the INFO level, it will buffer those logs and any log levels with a lower value.
+In this case, it will also buffer TRACE and DEBUG.
 Below are all the supported log levels and their numeric value.

 |  **Level**<br/> | **Numeric Value**<br/> |
 |-----|-----|